herpiko/herpiko.github.io/content/post/2023-10-06-create-and-publish-native-gnome-app-part-3.md

   - GNOME
 ---

 This article is part 3 of my blog series on how to create and build your native GNOME app.
-If you are missing the previous part, please click here.
+If you are missing the previous parts, please visit the <a href="/post/2023/07/23/create-your-first-native-gnome-app-and-publish-to-ubuntu-software-part-2/">part 2</a> or <a href="/post/2023/07/23/create-your-first-native-gnome-app-and-publish-to-ubuntu-software-part-1/">part 1</a>

 In this third part, I will write about the development phase where you will interact with programming language.